yvandb/yvandb.github.io/baking/austrian_nut_cookies.md

 - Roll in plastic wrap and place in fridge for at least an hour
 - Cut in desired cookie size
 - 325°F for about 20 minutes
+- after 5 minutes out of over cover cookies with powdered sugar on all sides